-Natalie Holt is at the forefront of London’s new breed of emerging film composers.
-In the last few months she has been scoring two major BBC television series, My Mother and Other Strangers directed by Adrian Shergold and Redwater, directed by Borgen director Jesper Nielsen.
-Later this year she will be scoring the hard hitting drama series Three Girls directed by Swallows and Amazons’s Phillippa Lowthorpe.
+She was a 2017 EMMY nominee for her contribution to the music for the award-winning first series Victoria, endorsing Natalie as being at the forefront of London’s breed of emerging film composers.
+She wrote the music for the major BBC television series, My Mother and Other Strangers directed by Adrian Shergold, Redwater, directed by Borgen director Jesper Nielsen, and the hard-hitting drama series Three Girls directed by Phillippa Lowthorpe.

 A Graduate of London’s Royal Academy of Music and The National Film & Television School, Natalie has had a distinguished career as a classical violinist.
 She is naturally very much at home with large orchestral scores, with a particular strength for creating elegant, sweeping melodies, but is also adept at incorporating contemporary scoring elements too.
 She’s an accomplished orchestrator, arranger and programmer across all musical genres.